Nuitka/Nuitka-website/doc/posts/nuitka-release-0618.rst

 -  Fix, ``pkg-resources`` exiting with error at compile time for unresolved requirements in compiled code, but these can of course still be optional, i.e. that code would never run.
-Instead give only a warning, and runtime fail on these.
+Instead give only a warning, and run time fail on these.
 Fixed in 0.6.17.2 already.

--  Standalone: Prevent the inclusion of ``drm`` libraries on Linux, they have to come from the target OS at runtime.
+-  Standalone: Prevent the inclusion of ``drm`` libraries on Linux, they have to come from the target OS at run time.
 Fixed in 0.6.17.2 already.

 -  Standalone: Added missing implicit dependency for ``ipcqueue``